TFAGaming/DiscordJS-V14-Bot-Template/README.md

             uri: string, // ← Your MongoDB URI string (USE .env IS RECOMMENDED)
             toggle: boolean // ← Connect to the database or not? (true: Yes, false: No) }
+    },
+    messageSettings: {
+        nsfwMessage: string, // ← If the command's channel is not NSFW
+        developerMessage: string, // ← If the author of the command isn't a developer
+        cooldownMessage: string, // ← If the author of the command has cooldown
+        notHasPermissionMessage: string, // ← If the author of the command doesn't have required permissions
+        missingDevIDsMessage: string // ← If the developers IDs from the array are missing.
     }
 }
 ```